Highland Park Dethatching Lawn Services

 Highland Park Environmental Commission Requirements for Dethatching Near Wetlands & Protected Areas

 Dethatching near wetlands, streams, or conservation lands in Highland Park requires careful coordination with the city’s Environmental Commission or Sustainability Board.
 Properties within 10-25 feet of protected areas, such as those adjacent to Cook County Forest Preserve District or DuPage County Forest Preserve District, may need permits and must follow buffer zone regulations.
-Erosion control is especially critical on clay soils, which are highly prone to sediment runoff when bare.
-During the spring dethatching window (April-May), be aware of wildlife breeding seasons—visual surveys for nesting birds are recommended, and work may be restricted to protect ground-nesting species.
-For guidance on environmental compliance, buffer zone requirements, and seasonal restrictions, contact:
+Spring dethatching (April-May) overlaps with local wildlife breeding seasons, so visual surveys for nesting birds are recommended before work begins, in accordance with Illinois Department of Natural Resources guidelines.
+Erosion control is critical on clay soils, especially if dethatching exposes bare ground—use temporary seeding or erosion control blankets on slopes.
+For permit requirements and environmental compliance procedures, contact:

 1707 St Johns Avenue, Highland Park, IL 60035